 Massachusetts Electric Company and Nantucket Electric Company d/b/a National Grid recently received approval for three Power Purchase Agreements ("PPAs") for the long-term procurement of renewable energy and Renewable Energy Certificates ("RECs") from three individual wind projects.
-The projects were jointly selected for long-term contracts by National Grid, NSTAR Electric Company ("NSTAR Electric"), Western Massachusetts Electric Company ("WMECO"), and Fitchburg Gas and Electric Light Company d/b/a Unitil ("Fitchburg") (collectively, the "Distribution Companies") from the competitive bids obtained pursuant to a joint solicitation conducted by the Distribution Companies in 2013, as required by Massachusetts state law.
+The projects were jointly selected for long-term contracts by the National Grid affiliates in Massachusetts, NSTAR Electric Company ("NSTAR Electric"), Western Massachusetts Electric Company ("WMECO"), and Fitchburg Gas and Electric Light Company d/b/a Unitil ("Fitchburg") (collectively, the "Distribution Companies") from the competitive bids obtained pursuant to a joint solicitation conducted by the Distribution Companies in 2013, as required by Massachusetts state law.